Skip to main content

 Identifying a device

-One way we can potentially identify a customer is by identifying their device.
-We can do this by checking the IP of the device(s) they use.
+One way we can identify a customer is by checking the IP address of the devices they use.

-Let's assume that our ecommerce app is aware of the IP used by all signed-in customers.
-We can share this information with Talon.One using the identifiers property when we send a request to the Update customer session endpoint.
+Let's assume that our ecommerce app is aware of the IP address used by all the customers who are signed in.
+We can share a hashed version of this information with Talon.One using the identifiers property while sending a request to the Update customer session endpoint.

 When a customer creates their first cart, for example, containing a pair of shoes, the Update customer session payload looks like this: